-- Uses knowledge of individual differences, learning styles, cultural needs, child development and community needs in setting up individualized curriculum. - Attends IEP meetings and provides information on the child as needed. - Conducts child screenings as outlined in the Head Start Performance Standards. - Follows referral procedures in seeking assistance that will meet child's developmental needs. - Prepares required reports, related to measurable outcomes and weekly lesson plans. - Follows referral procedures in seeking assistance that will meet child's developmental needs. - Prepares required reports, related to measurable outcomes and weekly lesson plans. - Ensures that the agency's transition plan is implemented. - Develops individuated plans for each child based on assessed developmental needs and for meeting child outcomes. - Ensures compliance with performance standards 1302.34 (b) (3) & (7) to ensure teaching staff compete at least two educational home visits and two parent-staff conferences per year per child to maintain a relationship between parents and the program, to keep abreast of the child's progress, and to obtain parents' input into the child's individual developmental goals. - Oversees the planning and implementation of developmentally appropriate curriculum to fidelity.
-Utilizes the curriculum fidelity checklist as a guide to ensure compliance. - Works with appropriate staff on implementing practices for promoting social and emotional development and preventing challenging behaviors. - Provides an environment that is conducive to learning by requesting adequate and appropriate materials and equipment, setting up an appropriate room arrangement, assuring that materials are safe, healthy and culturally relevant. - Ensure teaching staff works with parents/families in writing individual learning plans based on developmental screening results, classroom observations, and the needs and interests of children and the educational goals set by the parents. - Attends meetings as requested. - Adheres to CACFP regulations and provides guidance to food service staff relating to food service procedures. - Ensures the implementation of daily physical activities for children. - Keeps Area Manager informed of any problems or concerns related to the center's operation. - In collaboration with center staff, ensures the collection and inputting of children's screenings and assessments and analysis of outcome data is completed in accordance with program timelines. - Participates in case conference process to share information on child and family services.
+- Provides a developmentally appropriate, culturally sensitive learning environment and curriculum. - Uses knowledge of individual differences, learning styles, cultural needs, child development and community needs in setting up individualized curriculum.

+- Attends IEP meetings and provides information on the child as needed. - Conducts child screenings as outlined in the Head Start Performance Standards. - Follows referral procedures in seeking assistance that will meet the child's developmental needs. - Prepares required reports, related to measurable outcomes and weekly lesson plans. - Develops individualized plans for each child based on assessed developmental needs and for meeting child outcomes. - In accordance with performance standards 1302.34 9b) (3) & (7) makes at least two education home visits and two parent-staff conferences per year per child to maintain a relationship between parents and the program, to keep abreast of the child's progress, and to obtain parents' input into the child's individual developmental goals. - Plans and implements a developmentally appropriate curriculum to fidelity.
+Utilizes the curriculum fidelity checklist as a guide to ensure compliance. - Works with appropriate staff on implementing practices for promoting social and emotional development and preventing challenging behaviors. - Provides an environment that is conducive to learning by requesting adequate and appropriate materials and equipment, setting up an appropriate room arrangement, assuring that materials are safe, healthy and culturally relevant. - Works with parents/families in writing individual learning plans based on developmental screening results, classroom observations, and the needs and interests of children and the educational goals set by the parents. - Attends meetings as requested. - Adheres to Child and Adult Care Food Program (CACFP) regulations and provides guidance to food service staff relating to food service procedures. - Ensures the implementation of daily physical activities for children. - Notifies the Area Manager of any problems or concerns related to the center's operation. - In collaboration with center staff, ensures the collection and inputting of children's screenings and assessments and analysis of outcome data is completed in accordance with program timelines.